webdevcody/survive-the-night-sim/CONTRIBUTING.md

 ## How to Contribute

-if you see an issue, leave a comment saying "I want to work on this", then I will assign it to you.
+if you see an issue, leave a comment saying "I want to work on this", and put your discord name somewhere in the comment.

 ## Join the Discord